appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-SAPB1-Shopify-B2C.md

 One -Click installation allows you to access the packaged ProcessFlows designs and mappings.
 Amplify your revenue numbers and growth with Packages.
 Just Install, Deploy and Execute to integrate your ProcessFlows inbuilt in your package.

-## Additional Information

-- Version Number – 1.0.0
-- Package Name - Shopify and SAP Business One
-- Created By –  INSYNC Solutions
-- Last Modified - 23/12/2020 04:23:30 PM (Date & Time)
-- Apps Used in the Package – SAP Business One & Shopify

 ## Package Key Features

 **SAP Business One - Shopify** will let you integrate all your business flows keeping and maintaining the complete transparency of your business integration.